arkhipovkm/musify/README.md

 [Service token](https://vk.com/dev/access_token) of any app on vk.com.
 Used for recognition of vk.com nicknames e.g. @durov (Extra bot feature: one can use their VK's playlist in Telegram using the bot if their music is public).
 You can create a dummy **standalone** VK's application [here](https://vk.com/editapp?act=create) and use its service (not to confuse with account token) token.
 This functionality will not be available if you leave this variable empty

 - TELEGRAM_OWNER_CHAT_ID
+**required**
 ChatID of your account in Telegram.
 Bot will send you some error logs as well as captcha inquires in an unlikely case it is needed to login on vk.com.
-This functionality will not be available if you leave this variable empty
+[How to get your Chat ID](https://sean-bradley.medium.com/get-telegram-chat-id-80b575520659)

 - HAPPIDEV_API_TOKEN
 [Happi.dev](https://happi.dev/docs/music) API token.
 Used for lyrics search.
 Simply register on happi.dev (it's free) to get a token.
 This functionality will not be available if you leave this variable empty